Travel from the land of high fashion to the birthplace of pizza. Find out about taking the train from Milan to Naples.

 Direct Trains from Milan to Naples

-Most of the trains from Milan to Naples are direct trains, so although many will stop along the way passengers won't need to change trains.
-Some of the Italo trains don't even stop—they're express trains that barrel straight through until they get to Naples.
+Most of the trains from Milan to Naples are direct trains, so although many will make stops along the way, passengers won't need to change trains.
+Some of the Italo trains are express trains that barrel straight through until they get to Naples without making any stops.
 When you're booking your tickets, pay attention to any connection information to make sure you know whether you need to change trains or not.

 Amenities on Trains from Milan to Naples